 LITERACY AT SELBY HIGH SCHOOL

-At Selby High School, every teacher is a teacher is a teacher of literacy, and building reading, writing and speaking skills underpins all learning.
+At Selby High School, every teacher is a teacher of literacy, and building reading, writing and speaking skills underpins all learning.

 Led by the school’s English department and Literacy Lead, supported by the SENCO and SEN team, and implemented by all teaching staff in every department, the strategies below aim to help every one of our students become: